buryhoganllc/sonic-playground-guides/guides/intuiface.md

 All admin accounts on the host machines use the following credentials:

-- User: sp-admin
+- User: `sp-admin`
-- Pass: 2008
+- Pass: `2008`

-All Intuiface host machines run in a non-admin “show” account called “sp-show” with a password of “s0n1csh0w”.
+All Intuiface host machines run in a non-admin “show” account called `sp-show` with a password of `s0n1csh0w`.
 It is unlikely that you will ever need to enter these credentials.

 #### Jump Desktop Configuration

-- Configure your installation of Jump Desktop to use the ‘sp-admin’ credentials for Auto Logon.
+- Configure your installation of Jump Desktop to use the `sp-admin` credentials for Auto Logon.
 - Configure your Display settings to be “Separate Windows” for _Film & TV_ and _Video Games_.
 - Configure your Sharing settings to NOT play audio (uncheck the box).